aaronparker/m365apps/README.md

 ![The Microsoft 365 Apps package imported into Intune](.img/intune-package.png)

+For full details on how to use this solution see: [An Intune Package Factory for the Microsoft 365 Apps](https://stealthpuppy.com/m365apps-package-factory/).

 ## Configuration Files

 Microsoft 365 Apps configuration files are included in this repository - these files can be used to create packages for any target tenant as some key options will be updated dynamically by this solution.